ftheberge/Graph_and_Hypergraph_References/README.md

 # Artificial Benchmark for Community Detection (ABCD graphs)

+We have developed a family of benchmark graphs with a few properties in mind:
+* scalability
+* similarity to well-known models like LFR
+* simplicity, so theoretical analysis is possible

+## Base ABCD graph benchmark

 * (2020) B. Kaminski, P. Pralat and F. Théberge, Artificial Benchmark for Community Detection (ABCD): Fast Random Graph Model with Community Structure,
 pre-print: https://arxiv.org/abs/2002.00843